thisjustin816/thisjustin816/README.md

 Work collaboratively with software engineering in Scrum and Agile methodologies to deploy and operate systems.
 Help automate and streamline operations and processes.
 Build and maintain tools for deployment, monitoring, and operations.
 Troubleshoot and resolve issues in development, test, and production environments.

-Devise automated test plans and strategies, using strong problem solving and analytical skills.
-Work on cross-functional teams, collaborating across divisions and countries.
-Continuously deliver feedback and recommendations to developers on usability, functionality, and improvements to systems.

 Use excellent written and verbal communication skills, effectively conveying complex topics, to both technical and non-technical audiences at all organizational levels.

 ## TECHNICAL SKILLS